Invenietis/ck-releaser/README.md

 CK-Releaser
 ===========

-A Windows Forms application that eases the release of CK family components.
+Tools that ease and secure the release of CK family components.
+This is a Work in progress and there is a lot to do here to make it usable by anybody...